The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 - What brushing/cleaning modes are available?

-- The brush offers just 1 cleaning mode, known as Daily Clean.
+- The brush offers 2 cleaning modes, known as Daily Clean and Sensitive.

 - What brush head does this come with and what alternative ones can be used?